MEOW WOLF BUILDS ARTFUL MEGA-EXPERIENCES

 11 Minutes

-Meow Wolf was once an arts collective in Santa Fe, New Mexico has become, in not so very many years, a thriving company.
+Meow Wolf was once an arts collective in Santa Fe, New Mexico and has become, in not so very many years, a thriving company.
 The innovative group now has three successful location-based entertainment installations under its collective belt.
-According to Meow Wolf, the installations in Santa Fe, Las Vegas, and Denver have attracted more than three million visitors since the first on opened in 2016.
-All-day tickets vary from $35 to $49 per location.
+According to Meow Wolf, the installations in Santa Fe, Las Vegas and Denver have attracted more than three million visitors since the first one opened in 2016.

 “House of Eternal Return,” the debut permanent installation, takes place inside what looks like a regular house at first glance.
 But, the 20,000 square foot installation has secret passages, portals into magical worlds, and other surprises.
 One hundred thirty-five artists helped construct what Meow Wolf calls an “immersive arts experience.”
 It opened in 2016 in Santa Fe with the support of “Game of Thrones” author George R.R.
 Martin.

-The wild success of “House of Eternal Return” – after all where else can you walk through a washing machine into another dimension? – led to a Denver-based thrill ride, “Kaleidoscape,” an interactive, artist-driven voyage in May, 2019.
-And that led to Meow Wolf’s second installation, “Omega Mart,” which opened in the Las Vegas's AREA 15 in February, 2021.
+The wild success of “House of Eternal Return” — after all, where else can you walk through a washing machine into another dimension? — led to a Denver-based thrill ride, “Kaleidoscape,” an interactive, artist-driven voyage in May, 2019.
+And that led to Meow Wolf’s second installation, “Omega Mart,” which opened in the Las Vegas AREA15 in February, 2021.

 In September 2021, Meow Wolf opened an even larger third installation, an interactive psychedelic galaxy.
 The Denver-based “Convergence Station” is a four-story art project cum immersive theme park and world-building experience.
 Visitors choose any of four worlds to travel into: A grimy metropolis, a natural swamp world, a frozen space castle, or an ossuary, each with hidden rooms and passageways.
 300 creatives spent three years creating the space.